-- 1.4 It was recommended the self-insurance reserve be maintained at \$5 million.
-This was following a recommendation to reduce the reserve from \$6 million to \$5 million in the actuarial investigation as at 30 June 2018. - 1.5 Various recommendations in respect of the ongoing review of the investment strategy, including liquidity, were also made. - 1.6 We have been advised that all of the above recommendations were implemented.
-We have been advised by Vision Super that the project configuring Minimum Requisite Benefits (MRBs) of deferred beneficiaries and pensioners on the administration system is largely completed.
+- 1.4 It was recommended the self-insurance reserve be maintained at \$5 million. - 1.5 Various recommendations in respect of the ongoing review of the investment strategy, including liquidity, were also made. - 1.6 We have been advised that all of the above recommendations were implemented.